elphastori/pca/README.md

 ### pca_math.h

-Includes methods for calculating the covariance matrix
+Includes methods for calculating the covariance matrix and displaying the results

 ### pca_math.cpp